Medial collateral ligament (MCL) injury

 If you’ve injured your MCL, you’ll probably have some pain on the inside of your knee.
 This area may be tender to the touch too.

-Depending on how severe your injury is, your knee may feel unstable and like it may give way.
+Depending on how severe your injury is, your knee may feel unstable or loose, like it may give way.
 If your injury isn’t too severe, you’ll probably still be able to walk on it.

 You may have some swelling, but you don’t always get this with an MCL injury.
 And you may get some bruising – it can take one to three days after your injury for this to appear.